rees-kyle/public_personal_knowledge_base/notes/study.fields.mathematics.theories.graph.graphs.md

 id: 0qyisfvwlmspz6az74g1qi4
 title: Graphs
 desc: ''
-updated: 1690427679441
+updated: 1690483265719
 created: 1689708993565
 ---

-In mathematics, graphs are a visual representation of a set of objects and the connections or relationships between them.
-These objects are called vertices or nodes, and the connections between them are represented by edges or arcs.
-Graph theory is the branch of mathematics that deals with the study of graphs and their properties.
+In mathematics, **graphs** are the `mathematical structures` used to represent the relationships between entities in [[network models|study.fields.mathematics.theories.graph.network-models]] and provide a formal way to analyze and understand complex systems.

 ---